Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 23 October

 Ukrainian journalist Olena Hramova and cameraman Yevhen Karmazin, who both worked for Freedom TV, were killed by a Russian Lancet drone strike in Kramatorsk.
 One person was killed in a separate attack in Zelenyi Hai, Kharkiv Oblast.

 Ukrainian drones struck the Plastmass munitions plant in Kopeysk, Chelyabinsk Oblast, leaving 12 employees missing, 10 dead and 19 injured with five being hospitalised, according to the regional governor.
 Two civilians were also claimed to have been killed in Bryansk and Belgorod Oblasts.
 The Ryazan oil refinery was also struck by falling debris according to the local governor.

 The remains of 1,000 Ukrainian soldiers killed in action were repatriated by Russia.

 A Czech fundraising initiative, Darek pro Putina (A Gift for Putin), raised $520,000 in 48 hours to buy Ukraine a Flamingo cruise missile.

 In Kazakhstan, wreckage from a drone explosion was found in Borili District of West Kazakhstan Region, bordering Russia's Orenburg Oblast.
 One drone fragment had "Ukrainian-language markings" on it.
 No damage or casualties were reported, but the Kazakhstan government launched an investigation.

+Ukrainian forces executed a mechanized assault near Kupiansk and retook Myrove and Holubivka.
+Geolocated footage showed Russian advances west of Vyimka, southeast of Siversk; and west of Dvorichna.

 24 October

 Three people were killed by Russian shelling and drone attacks in Kherson.

 A Ukrainian drone struck an apartment building in Krasnogorsk, Moscow Oblast, injuring five people.
 The Russian MoD claimed to have intercepted 111 Ukrainian drones over 13 regions.

-The Russian defense ministry claimed that Russian forces took the towns of Bolohivka in Kharkiv Oblast near the international border, Dronivka northwest of Siversk and Zlahoda near Velykomykhailivka.
-Russian millbloggers claimed that Russian forces took the towns of Vilne and Ivanivka east of Dobropillia.
-A Russian milblogger claimed that Ukrainian forces retook the town of Tyshchenkivka, northwest of Kupiansk and a Ukrainian news outlet claimed that Russian forces took the town of Krasnyi Lyman, near Pokrovsk.
+The Russian defense ministry claimed Russian forces took the towns of Bolohivka in Kharkiv Oblast near the international border, Dronivka northwest of Siversk, and Zlahoda near Velykomykhailivka.
+Russian millbloggers claimed Russian forces took the towns of Vilne and Ivanivka east of Dobropillia.
+A Russian milblogger claimed Ukrainian forces retook Tyshchenkivka, northwest of Kupiansk and a Ukrainian news outlet claimed Russian forces took the town of Krasnyi Lyman, near Pokrovsk.

 25 October

-Andrey Bocharov, governor of Volgograd Oblast, said that the Balashovskaya electrical substation, in the Novonikolayevsky District, was set on fire after a "massive" drone attack.
-The Governor of Belgorod Oblast, Vyacheslav Gladkov, claimed that Ukraine struck the Belgorod Reservoir dam with HIMARS rockets damaging "several buildings with technical equipment, and lifting mechanisms of one discharge lock".
+Andrey Bocharov, governor of Volgograd Oblast, said the Balashovskaya electrical substation, in the Novonikolayevsky District, was set on fire after a "massive" drone attack.
+The Governor of Belgorod Oblast, Vyacheslav Gladkov, claimed Ukraine struck the Belgorod Reservoir dam with HIMARS rockets damaging "several buildings with technical equipment, and lifting mechanisms of one discharge lock".
 One Russian National Guard and a civilian were wounded.
 According to Ukrainian officials the dam was damaged to impede Russian logistics near Vovchansk.

-Geolocated footage showed that Ukrainian forces retook the town of Sukhetske, northeast of Pokrovsk.
+Geolocated footage showed Ukrainian forces retook the town of Sukhetske, northeast of Pokrovsk.

 Russian OMON commander Lieutenant Colonel Veniamin Mazzherin was killed by a car bomb, according to the HUR, in Kemerovo Oblast.
 His unit was accused of war crimes in Kyiv Oblast in 2022.